-Do not spray sensors, such as the Park Distance Control, with high-pressure washers for a long time or at a distance of less than 1 ft/ 30 cm.◀
+Do not spray sensors such as Park Distance Control with high-pressure washers for a long time and maintain the greatest possible distance of approx. 1 ft/30 cm from them. ◀

 Manual washing

 Use a great deal of water and, if necessary, car shampoo when washing your car by hand.
 Clean the vehicle with a sponge or a washing brush applying a slight amount of pressure.